btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 # Blockchain Analysis

 Client applications can easily be created in any programming language.
-Such an application could be used to gather data over a period of time or a specific range of blocks, or even the entire history of the blockchain.
+Such an application could be used to gather data about the blockchain over a period of time or a specific range of blocks, or even the entire history of the blockchain.

-As a test case, two programs were written in C++, one to analyze the types and contents of ordinals, and the other to analyze multisig transactions that use serialized scripts.
+As an example, two programs were written in C++, one to analyze the types and contents of ordinals, and the other to analyze multisig transactions that use serialized scripts.

-## Ordinals Test Project
+## Ordinals Example Project

 The ordinals analysis program was written in C++.
-The data gathered were written to a PostgreSQL database.
+(Similar programs could be written in many different languages.)
+The data gathered were written to a PostgreSQL database where they could be analyzed further.

 For the test, 392 arbitrarily chosen blocks were analyzed.
 They were all between block 777000 (February 2023) and block 800019 (July 2023).
 A total of 587171 ordinals were found, averaging about 1497 ordinals per block during a peak period of ordinal creation.